gaversa-git/gaversa-git/README.md

 Each pair is interactively updated via a toggle button.
 Users are invited to explore how seemingly minor shifts in data or design can significantly affect what we see—and what we miss.

-📁 Built with D3.js, custom data preprocessing, and manual visual diagnostics.
+📁 Built with D3.js, custom data preprocessing in Pandas/Python, and manual visual diagnostics.
 All code is modularized across `partA.js`, `partB.js`, and `partC.js`.

 ---